kylbutlr/public-chat-api/README.md

 Or [go to the API directly](https://kylbutlr-chat-api.herokuapp.com/) in your browser.
 (Try going to /posts)

-**Warning**: This is public information.
-This is currently a "public app", so all entries and modifications will be **saved and displayed for everyone**.
+**All messages will be publicly displayed (deleted daily)**.

-No e-mail required to register a new user.
-Or use the public test account (username: test, password: test).
+No e-mail required to register a new user, or feel free to use the public test account (username: test, password: test).

 ***